lmb-freiburg/freihand/README.md

     ```

 # Evaluate on the dataset

+**Update**: Due to ungoing problems with the Codalab evaluation server we have decided to release the evaluation split annotations publicly on our [dataset page](https://lmb.informatik.uni-freiburg.de/resources/datasets/FreihandDataset.en.html).

 In order to ensure a fair and consistent protocol, evaluation of your algorithm on FreiHAND is handled through Codalab.